AND SO it seems another decent result has provided another false dawn in Saints' season.

 After the break, Newcastle were again rampant but not incisive and Saints took control in the last 20 minutes.

-But, despite a good chance for Anders Svensson, two decent looking penalty appeals being waved away and a brilliant last-ditch block by Steven Taylor from David Prutton's shot, the game ended in another defeat.
+But, despite a good chance for Anders Svensson, two decent looking penalty appeals being waved away and a brilliant last-ditch block by Steven Taylor from David Prutton's shot, the game ended in

 The talk after the game was about taking some positives from the match.
 It's about time that actually happened.